dvho/WeatherWas-web-app/README.md

 # Weather Was
 Note: _The weather API used in this project is still in beta and the data coming back may have inaccuracies._
-In an everyday weather app you'll see what the weather is and what it is forecast to be, but it will never tell you what the _Weather Was._ This app, _Weather Was_, is a weather app made for people who live on the ground, not in the sky.
-Such people are more concerned with the condition of the ground much more than the condition of the sky.
-The condition of the ground is naturally deduced from knowing what the _Weather Was._
+In an everyday weather app you'll see what the weather is and what the weather is forecast to be, but you'll never see  what the weather _was._ This app, _Weather Was_, is a weather app made for people who live on the ground, not in the sky.
+Such people are concerned with the condition of the ground rather than the condition of the sky.
+Gratefully, ground conditions are deduced from knowing what the _Weather Was._

 _________________________